gahyunson/develop-journey/backend/forms.md

 # forms
 - preparing and restructuring data to make it ready for rendering
 - creating HTML forms for the data
-- receiving and processing submitted forms and data from theclient
+- receiving and processing submitted forms and data from the client

 ### HTML forms
 - a collection of elements inside <form>...</form>
 - send the information (input) back to the server
 - Other complex things ... pops up a date picker or move a slider: HTML forms + *Javascript and CSS*

 A form must have two informations
 1. where?
 The URL to which the data corresponding
 2. how?
 The HTTP method (the data should be returned by)